-At SS Peter and Paul we believe Science should inspire, enthuse and enable children to find out about the world around them and how it works.
-Our Science curriculum aims to give all children a strong understanding of the world around them whilst acquiring specific skills and knowledge to support them in thinking scientifically and understanding scientific processes.
+At SS Peter and Paul, our Science curriculum aims to give all children a strong understanding of the world around them whilst acquiring specific skills and knowledge to support them in thinking scientifically and understanding scientific processes.

 Science is planned and taught in topic blocks to enable the achievement of a greater depth of knowledge.
-Through our planning we include problem solving opportunities that allow children to find out for themselves.
+Through our planning, we include problem solving opportunities that allow children to follow their own lines of enquiry.

 All children are encouraged to develop and use a range of skills including observation, planning and investigation.
 They are encouraged to question the world around them and become independent learners by exploring possible answers for their questions.